 Study: Choline Can Boost Baby's Brain Health—If You're Getting Enough

 Found in egg yolks, lean red meat, fish, poultry, legumes, nuts and cruciferous vegetables (think broccoli and cauliflower), choline has long been known to aid in fetal brain development and prevent neural tube defects.
-But researchers from Cornell University wanted to see how choline during pregnancy affected baby’s cognitive abilities throughout the first year of life.
-The first step involved getting women to consume enough; most women consume less than the recommended 450 milligrams per day.
+But researchers from Cornell University wanted to see how choline consumption during pregnancy affected attention and memory in children.

-And guess what?
-Babies whose mothers had nearly twice the daily recommended amount of choline each day during their third trimesters processed information significantly faster.
+They found that babies whose mothers had nearly twice the daily recommended amount of choline each day during their third trimesters processed information significantly faster.
 (However, both sets of babies showed cognitive benefits—any choline is better than no choline!)